-The employer is not authorized to terminate the employee's employment contract or, where applicable, to invite the employee to a pre-dismissal interview on the grounds that the employee has requested one or more flexible work arrangements or has benefited from them.
+The employer is not authorized to terminate the employee's employment contract or, where applicable, to invite the employee to a pre-dismissal interview on the grounds that the employee has applied for one of these leaves or has benefited from them.
 Any such termination would be considered null and void.
-Within fifteen days of the dismissal, the employee can request by a simple application that the president of the Labor Court, after hearing or duly summoning the parties, declare the nullity of the dismissal and order the maintenance of their employment contract.
-The order of the president of the Labor Court shall be provisionally enforceable.
-It may be appealed by a simple application within fifteen days from the notification of the clerk, in front of the magistrate presiding over the chamber of the Appeals Court.
+Should a dismissal occur on such grounds, the employee may request within 15 days of the dismissal that the president of the Labour Court declare the nullity of the dismissal.
+The order of the president of the Labour Court shall be provisionally enforceable.
+It may be appealed by a simple application within 15 days from the notification of the clerk, in front of the magistrate presiding over the chamber of the Appeals Court.
 It shall be dealt with urgently, after hearing or duly summoning the parties.

-During the entire agreed period of the flexible work arrangements, the employer is required to maintain the employee's position or, if this is not possible, a similar position corresponding to their qualifications and with at least equivalent salary.
-The duration of this period is also taken into account in determining the employee's seniority rights.
-The employee retains all the advantages they had acquired before the start of this period.
+During the entire duration of Carer's leave and the leave for reasons of force majeure, the employer is required to maintain the employee's position or a similar position corresponding to their qualifications and with at least equivalent salary.
+The duration of the leave is also taken into account in determining the employee's seniority rights.
+The employee keeps all the advantages they had acquired before the start of the Carer's leave and the leave for reasons of force majeure.